ashfurrow/UICollectionView-NSFetchedResultsController/README.md

 This is an example of how to use the new `UICollectionView` with `NSFetchedResultsController`.
 The trick is to queue the updates made through the `NSFetchedResultsControllerDelegate` until the controller *finishes* its updates. `UICollectionView` doesn't have the same `beginUpdates` and `endUpdates` that `UITableView` has to let it work easily with `NSFetchedResultsController`, so you have to queue them or you get internal consistency runtime exceptions.

-# Setup
+## Setup

+* [CocoaPods]
+  Add `pod 'UICollectionView+NSFetchedResultsController'` to your podfile.
+* Manual
+  Copy `UICollectionView+NSFetchedResultsController.h/m` to your project.

+## Usage

-Just include the header and write your NSFetchedResultsControllerDelegate methods like this:
+Just include the header and write your `NSFetchedResultsControllerDelegate` methods like this:

 ``` objective-c
 - (void)controller:(NSFetchedResultsController *)controller didChangeSection:(id <NSFetchedResultsSectionInfo>)sectionInfo